GregoryMateoBarber/excel-recipes/README.md

 # Excel Recipes
 Formulas and operations cooked up over the years in Microsoft Excel, Power Query, PowerPivot, or VBA

-All "code" is stored in plain text files.
+All "code" is stored in Markdown files.
+There is no styling, sadly.

 Some of the formulas will be simple, others more advanced.